rolosworld/number_encoder/README.md

 # number_encoder #
-Encode numeric value to a string representation using a map of characters.
+Encode numeric value to a string representation using a string with unique characters as the encoder map.

+Predefined maps:
+b64 - Encodes into base64
+b62 - Encodes into base62
+b36 - Encodes into base36
+hex - Encodes into hexadecimal bin - Encodes into binary

-basic usage JS:
+Basic usage JS:

 ```javascript
 var preferredCoder = NumberEncoder(NumberEncoder.MAPS.b62);